El Nido, Palawan: Government

-El Nido is governed by a Mayor and a Vice Mayor, who are elected to three-year terms.
-The Mayor is the executive head and leads the municipality's departments to execute the municipal ordinances and improve public services.
-The Vice Mayor heads the legislative council consisting of eight councilors, more commonly known as Sangguniang Bayan members.
-The Municipal Council is in charge of creating the municipality's policies in the form of Ordinances and Resolutions.
+El Nido is governed by a mayor and a vice mayor, who are elected to three-year terms.
+The mayor is the executive head and leads the municipality's departments to execute the municipal ordinances and improve public services.
+The vice mayor heads the legislative council consisting of eight councilors, more commonly known as Sangguniang Bayan members.
+The municipal council is in charge of creating the municipality's policies in the form of ordinances and resolutions.

 Seal

 The municipality seal shows a silhouette of the territory of El Nido inside an armor-shaped picture.
-The famous marble and limestone cliffs represent the nestling ground of the swiftlets.
+The famous marble and limestone cliffs represent the nesting grounds of the swiftlets.
 Behind it is the oil rig, representing the areas within its administrative boundaries that are found to be rich in oil and natural gas such as the Malampaya Sound, which is 50 kilometers within its borders, and the Cadlao Oilfield in Bacuit Bay area.
-At the bottom of the picture is the rice field, with the carabao head superimposed at the center, and on the other side, the sea, with the fish and the squid in situated the middle, representing farming and fishing, the two main industries of its people.
+At the bottom of the picture is the rice field, with the carabao head superimposed at the center, and on the other side, the sea, with the fish and the squid situated in the middle, representing farming and fishing, the two main industries of its people.

-Protected Area status
+Protected area status

 Establishment

 In 1984, the then Ministry of Natural Resources issued Administrative Order No. 518, establishing a 360 km2 maritime area in El Nido as a turtle sanctuary.
 In 1991, the rest of Bacuit Bay, including its island and islets, was proclaimed by the Philippine government as a marine reserve.
-A year later, by Administrative Order No. 14 Series of 1992 of the Department of Environment and Natural Resources, this area was expanded even more.
-In 1998, its status was elevated to that of a protected area, and it included even the terrestrial ecosystem of El Nido and portions of Taytay.
+A year later, by Administrative Order No. 14 Series of 1992 of the Department of Environment and Natural Resources, this area was expanded even further.
+In 1998, its status was elevated to that of a protected area, including the terrestrial ecosystem of El Nido and portions of Taytay.